-GG-2: Professor Emeritus Winslow Massin
+GG-2: Professor Emeritus Winslow Massin [in addition to the primary questions noted above]

 - assess the helpfulness as well as the goodness of the retired professor's comments & advice? - discuss the validity of his view(s) extolling a compromise between development and production of new products and the resultant impact on the environment (and by implication, environmental health) - should the fact he is retired be considered is weighing his value (& even whether he should have been invited for comment at all)? - what should his advice have been to David? - what is his seeming level of moral reasoning?